Elon Phoenix men's soccer: The 1990s: from NAIA to NCAA

-The Phoenix: A New Mascot for a New Millennium

-As Elon College's varsity athletic teams made the transition to NCAA Division I and the college was preparing to become a university, a decision was made to change mascots as well.
-As of 1999–2000, The Fightin' Christians would now be known as the Phoenix.

-A Phoenix is, of course, a bird of myth which burns at the end of its life and rises from the ashes "reborn and renewed, with strength forged in fire".
-The Phoenix holds a special symbolic connection with Elon University itself as well because the school almost completely burned down in 1923, only to "rise from the ashes" stronger than ever.

-2000–2004: Trials by Fire
+2000–2004: SoCon

-The Phoenix opened the new millennium with a .500 season (10-10, 3–4 Big South), but then followed it up with four consecutive losing seasons.
-The 2003 squad, despite going 6–11–1 overall, proved that the Phoenix could compete with anyone on a given night when they traveled to Columbia and defeated 25th-ranked South Carolina 1–0.
+The Phoenix opened the new millennium with a .500 season (10–10, 3–4 Big South), but then followed it up with four consecutive losing seasons.
+The 2003 squad went for a 6–11–1 overall, including a win vs 25th-ranked South Carolina 1–0.
 That win marked the first victory by the Phoenix over a nationally ranked team since moving to Division I.

-Head coach Mike Reilly, who had led the team through the transition to NCAA Division I, now led the team as it moved from the Big South Conference to the Southern Conference in 2003, where they remain to this day.
+Head coach Mike Reilly, who had led the team through the transition to NCAA Division I, now led the team as it moved from the Big South to the Southern Conference in 2003, where they remain to this day.

 The first two seasons in the SoCon, 2003 and 2004, proved difficult for the Phoenix.
-The teams finished 1-5-1 in SoCon play both years, and after five seasons in Division I the Phoenix were still searching for a winning record(both overall and in-conference).
-But, true to their nickname, the Phoenix would eventually rise from the fires of transition.
+The teams finished 1–5–1 in SoCon play both years, and after five seasons in Division I the Phoenix were still searching for a winning record (both overall and in-conference).